 Sites for touring caravans, motor homes and campers can have a detrimental impact on the landscape.
-Small sites for five units or less which are certified by the Camping and Caravanning Club or the Caravan Club do not require planning permission.

 Applications for further mobile home, caravan and chalet developments within the District's rural areas will be resisted due to the collective impact which the existing sites have on the landscape.